tbbui-732/OpenGL-Project/README.md

-# LearnOpenGL Text
+# OpenGL Project

-Welcome to my LearnOpenGL repository!
+Welcome!
 This repo is dedicated to documenting and showcasing my progress as I work through the LearnOpenGL text.
 My goal is to build a strong foundation in graphics programming.

 ## About
 This repository serves as a collection of projects and experimentation from the LearnOpenGL text.
 It's a work-in-progress as I progress through each chapter.